knative/docs/docs/serving/samples/hello-world/helloworld-php/README.md

-# Hello World - Python sample

-A simple web app written in Python that you can use for testing.
+A simple web app written in PHP that you can use for testing.
 It reads in an env variable `TARGET` and prints "Hello \${TARGET}!".
 If TARGET is not specified, it will use "World" as the TARGET.

 ## Prerequisites